linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/ARCH-GARCH Models in Applied Financial Econometrics.md

 # Application to Value at Risk

 Applications of the ARCH/GARCH approach are widespread in situations where the volatility of returns is a central issue.
 Many banks and other financial institutions use the idea of value at risk (VaR) as a way to measure the risks in their portfolios.
 The $1\%$ VaR is defined as the number of dollars that one can be $99\%$ certain exceeds any losses for the next day.
 Let's use the GARCH(1,1) tools to estimate the $1\%$ VaR of a \$1 million portfolio on March 23, 2000.
-This portfolio consists of  $50\%$  Nasdaq,  $30\%$  Dow

-Jones, and  $20\%$  long bonds.
+This portfolio consists of $50\%$ Nasdaq, $30\%$ Dow Jones, and $20\%$ long bonds.
 We chose this date because, with the fall of equity markets in the spring of 2000, it was a period of high volatility.
 First, we construct the hypothetical historical portfolio.
 (All calculations in this example were done with the EViews software program.)
 Figure 1 shows the pattern of the Nasdaq, Dow Jones, and long Treasury bonds.
-In Table 1, we present some illustrative statistics for each of these three investments separately and, in
+In Table 1, we present some illustrative statistics for each of these three investments separately and, in the final column, for the portfolio as a whole.

 Table 1 Portfolio Data